AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/1.Component-composition/README.md

 }
 ```

-**Here:**
-- `Button` is a small, reusable component
-- `Card` is composed of `Button`s
+`Button` is a small, reusable component. `Card` is composed of multiple `Button` components.
+Simple, but powerful.

-### Why composition matters
+Why does composition matter?

-- **Reusability ♻️**
+- **Reusability** - write once, use everywhere
-- Cleaner code
+- Cleaner, more readable code
+- Easier to test (test small pieces)
-- Easier testing and maintenance
+- Easier to maintain
-- Encourages single responsibility per component
+- Each component has a single responsibility

-## 2. Nesting components

-Nesting is how composition actually happens.
+## Nesting components - how composition works

-It simply means putting one component inside another.
+Nesting is just putting one component inside another.
+It's how composition actually happens in practice.

+Here's what nesting looks like:

 ```jsx
 function Layout({ children }) {